 Here's your leadership results page.
 Feel free to bookmark and revisit.

-You feel most at home when things are ordered, and situations are relatively predictable.
-You revel in creating checklists, maintaining processes, and ensuring high standards.
-Yours is the domain of best practice.
+You feel most at home when things are somewhat ordered, but you enjoy the problem-solving journey.
+You revel in learning alongside others, gathering experts for brainstorming, and analyzing ideas.
+Yours is the domain of good practice.

 2) Watch for Unpredictability

 Even when you've gathered all the right people, sometimes situations aren't problems to be solved; they're mysteries to be lived (thank you, Nietzsche).
 What may seem ordered and solvable may shift, so you'll need to be extra-sensitive to signs of change.
 But don't fight it!
 Let go of what you can't fix and look for opportunities to take "shallow dives into the unknown" to spur innovation.

 Sometimes you'll discover that you're overthinking a problem that you've solved before.
 Is the context similar enough that this problem can be systematized?
 Do you really need to gather more data?
 Seek more experts?
 Or is something working for you?
 Mind your time and energy by remembering: "If it ain't broke, don't fix it."